DoctorDalek1963/nixos-config/README.md

 # NixOS Config

+> [!WARNING]
-**Disclaimer**: This is my personal NixOS configuration.
+> This is my personal NixOS configuration.
 It is not meant as a template and should not be used like one.
 Feel free to take ideas from my config, but be aware that this is not aimed at NixOS beginners.

 ## Installation